cyrilnaimi/docker_training/nuxt-app/documentation.md

 The application is built using the Nuxt.js framework (version 3), leveraging Vue.js for the frontend and Nitro for the server-side API routes.

-*   **`app.vue`**: The main entry point for the Nuxt.js application.
+*   **`app.vue`**: The main entry point for the Nuxt.js application, now displaying the application version and Git commit hash.
 *   **`nuxt.config.ts`**: Nuxt.js configuration file, defining modules, build options, and other settings.
-It includes `@nuxt/ui` for UI components.
+It includes `@nuxt/ui` for UI components and configures `runtimeConfig` to expose the `commitHash` from the `NUXT_PUBLIC_COMMIT_HASH` environment variable and `appVersion` from `npm_package_version`.
 *   **`pages/` directory**: Contains the Vue components that define the application's routes:
     *   `pages/index.vue`: Redirects to the login page.
     *   `pages/login.vue`: Implements the user login and registration forms.
 It uses `@nuxt/ui` components for a modern aesthetic.
-    *   `pages/dashboard.vue`: Displays dashboard statistics and a list of registered users.
+    *   `pages/dashboard.vue`: Displays dashboard statistics, a list of registered users, and the application's version and Git commit hash.
 It includes buttons for refreshing stats and logging out.
 *   **`server/api/` directory**: Contains the server-side API endpoints built with Nuxt's Nitro server:
     *   `server/api/login.post.ts`: Handles user login requests.
 It queries the `users` table in the PostgreSQL database and uses `bcrypt` to compare the provided password with the stored hashed password.
     *   `server/api/register.post.ts`: Handles new user registration requests.
 It hashes the user's password using `bcrypt` before inserting the new user into the `users` table.
 It also checks for existing users to prevent duplicate registrations.